Zenith40/Zenith40/README.md

 🛠️ I am proficient in Python, PyTorch, TensorFlow, and scikit-learn.

-📚 I am a lifelong learner, always experimenting with cutting-edge research and open-source AI tools.

-🚀 I am open to collaboration and eager to contribute to LLM-driven projects that create a real-world impact.
+🚀 I am open to collaborating on LLM-driven projects that have a real-world impact.

 <br>